supervacuo/data-hack-day/README.rst

 ----------------------------------

 * Find a better name for the project...
-* New hierarchical layout for `d3.js`_, and navigation.
-* Show tweets on the timeline visualisation.
+* Navigation controls on visualisation.
+* Use beeswarm plots for responses.
-* Work out the best way for users to bulk-import Twitter data.
+* Work out some kind of bundling / packing layout for the overall visualisation.
+* Bulk add interface for YouTube, Twitter, *etc.*
 * Use Topsy.com API more cleverly; deal with paginated responses and large result sets.
 * Implement proper user profile and registration system.